A Look Inside the Egyptian Museum in Cairo

 (Left) Queen Nefertiti.

 The artifacts aren’t presented well enough to make it more interesting.
 They are placed close to each other and it looks like the museum is hoarding a lot of things inside.

-After walking around for 10 minutes, it felt like I was in a warehouse rather than in a museum.
-And there are so many things that remained unlabelled, making it really boring.
+After walking around for 10 minutes, I felt like I was in a warehouse rather than a museum.
+And there are so many things that remained unlabelled, making it boring.